Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Vinschool's AI program for preschoolers is designed around four competencies and three major AI circuits, helping children form a foundation of algorithmic thinking and safe technology usage habits from an early age.

-- Parents can easily recognize that their children truly understand AI concepts through specific expressions in everyday activities.
+- Parents can easily recognize that their children truly understand AI concepts through specific expressions in daily activities.
 Children will be able to clearly explain why the robot in the game performs the right or wrong task.
 They will also naturally and accurately use simple AI-related terms such as commands, steps or data when participating in games or activities.
-More importantly, children will know how to recognize and describe patterns or rules in everyday activities or simple games that they participate in.
+More importantly, children will know how to recognize and describe patterns or rules in daily activities or simple games that they participate in.

 Many parents are now worried about whether their childhood will be stolen by AI ?

 - The introduction of AI into early education is controversial because parents are concerned that their children's childhood will lose its innocence.
 However, looking at it from a positive perspective, children are being better prepared for the future.
-If the program ensures that children can still play and explore without depending on screens, then childhood is not lost but enriched.
+If the program ensures that children can still play and explore without depending on screens, then childhood is not lost but is being enriched.
 Children are not having their childhood stolen, but are being equipped with a solid foundation to confidently enter a world of technology that is changing every day.

 Source: https://dantri.com.vn/giao-duc/giam-doc-mam-non-vinschool-tre-mau-giao-hoc-ai-de-tu-tin-buoc-vao-the-gioi-cong-nghe-20250613182415779.htm